velocitatem/GRAP/README.md

 ## 🚀 Overview
 GRAP is a 🎉 simple, yet powerful programming language designed to make programming more intuitive and accessible.
 It is built using C and Python, and it allows you to write programs in a graph-like structure, making it easier to visualize the flow of data and control.

+You can find a demo at this [link](https://g-rap.netlify.app/graph).

 ## 🌟 Key Features
 - **📊 Graph Structure**: Write your programs in a graph-like structure, making it easier to visualize the flow of data and control.
 - **💾 Memory Management**: Graph provides a simple memory structure for storing and retrieving variables.